versilov/matrex/README.md

   ]
 end
 ```
+### MacOS

-On MacOS everything works out of the box, thanks to Accelerate framework.
+Everything works out of the box, thanks to Accelerate framework.

+### Ubuntu

-On Ubuntu you need to install scientific libraries for this package to compile:
+You need to install scientific libraries for this package to compile:

 ```bash
 > sudo apt-get install build-essential erlang-dev libatlas-base-dev
 ```

-Performs fast operations on matrices using native C code and CBLAS library.
+## Windows

+It will definitely work on Windows, but we need a makefile
+and installation instruction.
+Please, contribute.

 ## Access behaviour